 |Riboflavin (Vitamin B2)||0.026mg|

 |Alpha-tocopherol (Vitamin E)||0.18mg|

 |Total monounsaturated fatty acids||0.007g|

 |Total polyunsaturated fatty acids||0.051g|

 Are Green Apples As Good As Red Apples?

-Green apples are as good and healthy as red apples, albeit with a slight variance.
+Green apples are not only delicious, but they are also a good source of nutrition.
+They are as good and healthy as red apples, albeit with a slight variance.
 They have a thicker peel, are crispier and sour.
-They are a good source of soluble fiber that helps reduce cholesterol levels, manages weight and regulates blood sugar levels (12).
+They are rich in soluble fiber that helps reduce cholesterol levels, manages weight and regulates blood sugar levels (12).

 While eating a reasonable amount of apple is good for both mother and the baby, overindulging in it can be a bad idea.

 Side Effects Of Excess Apple Consumption During Pregnancy

 Be mindful of the number of apples in your diet, for overconsumption of the fruit can cause the following complications.